 Typically, you’re going to have to pay to get access to the good stuff. 💵

 📌 The good news is that many of them have free trials!
 Even Adobe, my main editing software, has a 30 day free trial.
+You can also try other free online video editors like Clipchamp.

 So, try out a couple of different platforms and see which one fits your needs best. 🧐